Pinterest Pixel

 This gives me the Residual Standard Error for my regression model.

-What Is Residual Standard Error and Why Is It Important?
+What Is Residual Standard Error?

-Can Excel Adequately Perform Complex Regression Analysis?
+Can we use Excel to Perform Complex Regression Analysis?

 The Residual Standard Error value tells you how much, on average, the actual observations deviate from your model’s predictions.
 Smaller values indicate a tight fit and suggest a more accurate model.